CynGames/solvd.homework/homework_2/README.md

 After you found result you can check few more length to compare how fast time growth on BubbleSort comparing to QuickSort.

 ## Solution ##
-After performing 100 iterations with each algorithm under the required conditions, the result is that at around the 150 element mark BubbleSort starts performing worse than QuickSort.
+After performing 100 iterations with each algorithm under the required conditions, the result is that at around the **80 element mark** BubbleSort starts performing worse than QuickSort.
 The process I chose in determining that is to compare the results gathered from aggregating all the averages taken from the 100 iterations from each array type (sorted ascending, descending and unsorted).
-That results in a single number symbolizing the total average time taken and makes it easy to compare.
+That results in a single number symbolizing the **total average time taken** and makes it easy to compare.

 ![img.png](task_3/algorithm_results.png)